 - Be active with your kids.
 Experts say that what kids want more than anything else is time with their parents.
 To give them that, don’t just send them out to play — go play with them!
 Develop a set of activities for you and your family that are always available regardless of weather.
 Try these easy tips to get active!

-- Limit tube time.
+- Limit TV, computer, video game time.
 Don’t position your furniture so the TV is the main focus of the room.
 Remove televisions from bedrooms.
 And remember to avoid using TV as a reward or punishment.